 - The grand total of the above point shall be converted into percentage taking into account the grand total of the maximum marks of the qualifying examination and the maximum marks of the three/four years of examinations in the subject concerned.

 In a case when the candidate has not studied the concerned subject at the graduate level in which candidate seeks admission to his/her post graduation course, then the percentage of total aggregate marks obtained by the candidate at the qualifying examination shall be used for making the merit list.

 For diploma/certificate programmes, the preparation of merit list shall be done as per the norms of the concerned Department as approved by the University.

 Guidelines for Foreign and NRI Students

-- At least 60% marks in qualifying examination is the minimum requirement for admission of international and NRI students to various courses in the University.
+- At least 60% marks in the qualifying examination are the minimum requirement for admission of international and NRI students to various courses in the University.

-- All other Rules for Indian students shall also apply to the international students.
+- All other Rules for Indian students shall also apply to international students.

 - Admission to international students shall be given as per the policies of the Government of India Miniseries of External Affairs, Home and Human Resource Development) declared from time to time.